From Jaiswal to Stubbs, 10 emerging international cricketers who enjoyed a breakout 2024

 Kamindu it seems, meets this profile perfectly.
 While he has delivered very few notable performances in white-ball cricket, his Test form suggests that it is only a matter of time before the left-handed finds comfort in coloured clothing too.

-In nine Tests this year, Kamindu took the cricketing world by storm due to his unbelievable conversion rate, scoring 1,049 runs in 16 innings at an average of 74.62, strike rate of over 66.
-He scored five centuries and three fifties, with best score of 182*.
+In nine Tests in 2024, Kamindu took the cricketing world by storm due to his unbelievable conversion rate, scoring 1,049 runs in 16 innings at an average of 74.62, a strike rate of over 66.
+He scored five centuries and three fifties, with the best score of 182*.

-Overall in 33 matches and 36 innings this year, he made 1,451 runs at an average of 50.03, with five centuries and five fifties, with best score of 182*.
+Overall in 33 matches and 36 innings last year, he made 1,451 runs at an average of 50.03, with five centuries and five fifties, with best score of 182*.

 -Yashasvi Jaiswal (India)

-After having made a century on his Test debut, Jaiswal showcased immense promise in both the longest and shortest format of the game last year.
-But this year, the left-hander went a notch further, making his wicket a highly coveted one at the age of just 23.
+After having made a century on his Test debut, Jaiswal showcased immense promise in both the longest and shortest format of the game in 2023.
+But last year, the left-hander went a notch further, making his wicket a highly coveted one at the age of just 23.

-Jaiswal started off his year with a blockbuster series at home against England, top-scoring with 712 runs in five matches and nine innings at an average of 89.00, with two double centuries and three fifties, making a mockery of legendary James Anderson.
-While a mixed IPL 2024 season followed, with 435 runs at an average of 31 with just one century and fifty in 15 innings, he later went on to be a part of the ICC T20 World Cup winning Indian squad, bringing the cup back home after 17 years.
+Jaiswal started off 2024 with a blockbuster series at home against England, top-scoring with 712 runs in five matches and nine innings at an average of 89.00, with two double centuries and three fifties, making a mockery of legendary James Anderson.
+While a mixed IPL 2024 season followed, with 435 runs at an average of 31 with just one century and fifty in 15 innings, he later went on to be a part of the ICC T20 World Cup-winning Indian squad, bringing the cup back home after 17 years.

 A major highlight knock was against Australia at Perth, a marathon knock of 161 runs during which he took the Aussies to cleaners, indulging in audacious hitting and banter against Mitchell Starc.
 He is India's highest run-getter in the series so far, with 359 runs in four Tests, one century and two fifties at an average of above 51.